 Frequently Asked Questions

 Below are some of our most frequently asked questions (FAQs).
 Click on the question to view the answer.
-Use the FAQs search on the left to type in key words to help you find specific questions..
 This web site is full of lots of information that I hope you will find useful.
-If you have a question that you can not find the answer for, or if you have any other comments or suggestions, please send me an email by clicking on the Contact tab at the top of the page.
-I'll be able to answer you directly.
+If you have a question that you can not find the answer for, or if you have any other comments or suggestions, please send me an email by clicking on the Contact tab at the bottom of the page.
+I’ll be able to answer you directly.

 In a bread machine, it is necessary to make an adjustment in the level of yeast used.
 When using a regular active dry yeast, use 3/4 teaspoons of yeast for each cup of flour; when using a ‘fast rising’ yeast , use 1/2 teaspoon for each cup of flour.